 Travelling into Botswana, I was on a research project in the Tuli Block, an area of unimaginable beauty and sheer wilderness.
 Here I was involved in mapping populations and herd dynamics of general game and of elephants.
 Studies were also being carried out on leopard populations in the area and we spent time studying the vegetation, basically a total ecological survey!
 So little is known about the Tuli Block and what animals exist there that you couldn’t help but feel a bit like the explorers of old!
 It was wonderful to be so close to, and involved in, nature and conservation.
 I was able to take my ‘tracker’s test’ and sit on the tracker seat on the front of the game viewer, with elephants crossing the dirt track not 3m from where I sat on the bonnet of the vehicle.
 We also went on night drives to study the nocturnal animals of the area and were even lucky enough to see aardvark, African wildcats, civets and hyena amongst others!
 Even beyond the touristy delight of seeing your first elephant or aardvark, there was a much deeper feeling of satisfaction gained from knowing you were actually playing a part in something important, something totally unconcerned with such superficial issues that seem to rule society in the UK such as who won which football match, which single is no.1 and who won the latest reality TV show.

-Living in tents, with an open air bathroom, having elephants wander through camp at night, a few 3/4m crocodiles on the Limpopo riverbank, a (very) noisy porcupine rustling round your tent at 2am and walking into a leopard on a bush hike will stay with me forever.
-As will doing sleep outs in the bush, lying there looking at the wonderful constellations of the southern hemisphere’s night sky whilst listening to the hyenas call somewhere around you.
+Living in tents, with an open-air bathroom, having elephants wander through camp at night, a few 3/4m crocodiles on the Limpopo riverbank, a (very) noisy porcupine rustling around your tent at 2am and walking into a leopard on a bush hike will stay with me forever.
+As will doing sleepouts in the bush, lying there looking at the wonderful constellations of the southern hemisphere’s night sky whilst listening to the hyenas call somewhere around you.
 And to think, I never planned to take a gap year at all!

-I realise I sound like some over paid gap year salesman, but I never intended to take a year out and yet now I cannot believe that I nearly missed out on what has been the best year of my life.
-If any one were to ask advice on the matter I would have to say: it is a lot of hard work.
+I realise I sound like some overpaid gap year salesman, but I never intended to take a year out and yet now I cannot believe that I nearly missed out on what has been the best year of my life.
+If anyone were to ask advice on the matter I would have to say: it is a lot of hard work.
 People often think that ‘gap year’ equates to 365 party days.
 Not true.
-Stacking shelves in a supermarket at 3:30am wishing you were anywhere but there, is no fun.
+Stacking shelves in a supermarket at 3.30am wishing you were anywhere but there, is no fun.
 For me, it was a real chance to learn about life and myself.
-People kept telling me “sacrifice and reward” and it is so true.
-I had the opportunity to spend 10 weeks of my life doing amazing things in southern Africa but it meant a good 6 or 7 months working long hours, saving every penny and really being focused on the end goal.
+People kept telling me "sacrifice and reward" and it is so true.
+I had the opportunity to spend 10 weeks of my life doing amazing things in southern Africa but it meant a good six or seven months working long hours, saving every penny and really being focused on the end goal.
 That said, I would tell everyone that a gap year can not only be the most amazing time of your life but it can also be vital in so many other ways, ones we might not initially realise.